 Most of us have experienced a situation or a time in our lives where it feels like “I am drowning”.
 It feels like I’m getting hit by wave after wave with no chance of coming up for air before the next wave pushes me down again.

-I can see more clearly that my feelings are temporary, and that I have the power to choose how I respond to them.
+I can see more clearly that how I feel in the moment is temporary, and that I have the power to choose how I respond to what I feel.

-Becoming better at being the observer gives me the space to make better decisions, to be a better support for myself and also being better equipped to ask more clearly for the assistance I might need.
+Becoming better at being the observer gives me the space to recognize that there are in fact multiple ways in which I can choose to respond, to be a better support for myself and also being better equipped to ask more clearly for the assistance I might need.

 “Although you may not always be able to avoid difficult situations, you can modify the extent to which you suffer by how you choose to respond to the situation.” – Dalai Lama